perseus784/Self-organizing-bots/README.md

 A group of small robots capable of assembling themselves built using ESP8266 wifi module and Python.
 The platform consists of a collection of custom-designed wheeled robots each 41x35 mm in dimensions, a Wi-Fi module, and object tracking using image processing techniques.
 They are controlled by custom written algorithms and python libraries.
 The project illustrates the potential of group interface through a set of algorithms implemented with custom designed robots, and discuss general design considerations unique to collective intelligence.

+## Design Consideration:
+ All the parts, modelling, circuits were mainly based on the making the robot as small as possible with the technology that is available in the vicinity.
+It was constrained by cost, time and availability of the hardware in the geography.
+Most of the struggle and research went into choosing and making the parts as simple and effective as possible.
+The finalized design was a product of numerous iteration of protypes in software and hardware level.
+Making the circuitary small at the same time not too heavy for the motor was a challenge and even that went through a lot of prototyping and expermentation.

 <br>

 # Key Features: